mrkkrj/TrianglePP/testappQt/README.md

 ## TODOs:

+ - max area constraint doesn't seem to be working anymore!

  - add visual GUI support for adding region markers and region constraints (at the moment they can only be read from a *.poly* file!)
  - save current settings and re-read them on restart